On continuity of Chatterjee's rank correlation and related dependence measures: Sufficient conditions for weak convergence of Markov products

-The following result is a consequence of Theorem \ref{thmdel} for stochastically increasing or decreasing bivariate copulas.
-In this case, \(\partial_1\)-convergence and pointwise convergence are equivalent, see e.g. \citet[Proposition 3.6]{Siburg-2021}.
-Recall that a bivariate copula \(C\) is said to be \emph{stochastically increasing/decreasing (SI/SD)} if, for all \(u\in [0,1]\,,\) the function \(t\mapsto \partial_1 C(t,u)\) is non-increasing/non-decreasing for Lebesgue-almost all \(t\in (0,1)\,.\)
+The following result is a consequence of Theorem \ref{thmdel} for stochastically increasing/decreasing bivariate copulas.
+In this case, \(\partial_2\)-convergence and pointwise convergence are equivalent; see e.g. \citet[Proposition 3.6]{Siburg-2021}.
+Recall that a bivariate copula \(C\) is said to be \emph{stochastically increasing/decreasing (SI/SD)} if, for all \(v\in [0,1],\) the function \(t\mapsto \partial_2 C(v,t)\) is non-increasing/non-decreasing outside a \(\lambda\)-null set.
+We write \((V,U)\sim C\) for a random vector having distribution function \(C.\)

-\begin{corollary}[Convergence for SI random vectors] ~\\ Let \((C_n)_{n\in \N}\) be a sequence of bivariate SI/SD copulas that converges pointwise to a bivariate copula \(C\,.\) Then, for random vectors \((U_n,V_n)\sim C_n\) and \((U,V)\sim C\,,\) we have \(\xi(V_n,U_n) \to \xi(V,U)\,.\) \end{corollary}
+\begin{corollary}[Convergence for SI random vectors] ~\\ Let \((C_n)_{n\in \N}\) be a sequence of bivariate SI/SD copulas that converges pointwise to a bivariate copula \(C.\) Then, for random vectors \((V_n,U_n)\sim C_n\) and \((V,U)\sim C,\) we have \(\xi(V_n,U_n) \to \xi(V,U).\) \end{corollary}

-\begin{proof} Since, for a sequence of SI/SD copulas, pointwise convergence and \(\partial_1\)-convergence are equivalent, condition \eqref{thmdel1} of Theorem \ref{thmdel} is fulfilled.
-Since \(U_n,V_n,U,V\) are all uniformly distributed on \((0,1)\,,\) conditions \eqref{thmdel2} and \eqref{thmdel3} are trivially satisfied. \end{proof}
+\begin{proof} Since, for a sequence of SI/SD copulas, pointwise convergence and \(\partial_2\)-convergence are equivalent, condition \eqref{thmdel1} of Theorem \ref{thmdel} is fulfilled.
+Since \(V_n,U_n,V,U\) are all uniformly distributed on \((0,1),\) conditions \eqref{thmdel2} and \eqref{thmdel3} are trivially satisfied. \end{proof}